-The responsibilities associated with producing loans of acceptable quality for loans guaranteed by the Agency remains the same for a GUS evaluated loan or a manually underwritten loan.
+The responsibilities associated with producing loans of acceptable quality for loans guaranteed by the Agency remains the same for a GUS evaluated loan or manually underwritten loans.
 When a lender enters mortgage loan data into GUS and requests a loan underwriting evaluation, a two part underwriting summary is delivered to the lender through a GUS Underwriting Findings Report.
-The first portion of the underwriting summary will render an underwriting recommendation of Accept, Accept with Full Documentation, Refer, Refer with Caution, or Ineligible.
-The underwriting recommendation is followed by a risk evaluation of Eligible, Ineligible, or Unable to

-Determine.
-The second portion represents a combined analysis of property, income, loan eligibility, and applicant eligibility.
+The first portion of the underwriting summary will render an underwriting recommendation of Accept, Accept with Full Documentation, Refer or Refer with Caution.
+The underwriting recommendation is followed by a risk evaluation of Eligible, Ineligible, or Unable to Determine.
+The second portion represents a combined analysis of property, income, loan eligibility and borrower eligibility.

 The GUS Findings and Underwriting Report provides important feedback messages and conditions for the loan.
-The lender must review the final findings, comply with the conditions, and provide the Agency with any additional documents, as applicable.
+The lender must review the final findings, comply with the conditions, and provide the Agency with any additional documents as applicable.

-The final GUS Findings and Underwriting Report must be retained in the lender's permanent loan file.
-Non-GUS submissions, Accept with Full Documentation, Refer, and Refer with Caution files will be accompanied by Attachment 9-B, the Uniform Transmittal Summary (FNMA Form 1008/Freddie Mac Form 1077), or equivalent.
-The documentation provided must include calculations for annual, adjusted, and repayment income.
+The final submission must be retained in the lender's permanent loan file.
+Manual submissions, Accept with Full Documentation, Refer, and Refer with Caution will be accompanied by attachment 9-B, or the Uniform Transmittal Summary, (FNMA Form 1008/Freddie Mac Form 1077), or equivalent.
+The documentation provided must include calculations for annual, adjusted and repayment income.
 Further clarification regarding income can be found in Chapter 9.